statisticalbiotechnology/cb2030/questions/linearmodels.md

 How do we know when to include interaction terms in the test?
 If there wouldn’t have been any significant interaction between size and grade, would we then have tested for an interaction between size and node?
 And if there would’ve been more variables than just grade and node in this example, would we then continue to test for an interaction between the size and all other variables as well, one at a time?
 > The quite circular answer is that one should include an independent variable when you are interested to test the relation from the variable on the outcome.

+1. KPNA2 gene analysis Notebook: What does the F value in the fourth column of each table actually mean in this case?
+Are F values not used to tell us if a group of variables are jointly significant?
+If I'm not mistaken is it not also used in this case to see if singular variables such as grade or node respectively are statistically significant?
+Can't a t-test be performed to see if singular variables are statistically significant?
+   > The F statistic is defined as the variance of the group means / mean of the within group variances or in other words the Mean Square Between divided by the Mean Squared Error.
+Test statistics (t-statistic in the T-test, D-statistic in Kolmogorov Smirnov, ...) are used to get the probability value (p value).
+In order to make meaningful conclusions from your test, both p-value and f-value should be statistically significant (see multiple testing procedures from last lecture).
 ### Other
 7. Is there a statistic that can provide hints towards which kind of model could explain our data?
 Or we find this out empirically by trying out several models.